uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 ![FKIK]({{ site.url }}/img/Post3/02_forward_and_inverse_kinematics.jpg){:height="30%" width="30%"}

-This allows us to determine a robot's kinematic chain, such as a robot manipulator or animation character's skeleton, in a given position and orientation relative to the start of the chain, and is necessary for basically all things involving robotic linkages.
+This allows us to determine a robot's kinematic chain, such as a robot manipulator or animation character's skeleton, in a given position and orientation relative to the start of the chain, and is necessary for all things involving robotic linkages.

 ![snek]({{ site.url }}/img/Post3/teslasnake.gif)